 Affordable & Free Summer Family Activities

 We put together a list of the top affordable or free summer family vacation ideas to help you plan your next trip.

 Big Bear is an affordable family destination and is Southern California's only four season resort offering a great variety of activities during the summer seasons.
 Many of Big Bear's activities during the summer are affordable or free.

 Top 10 Affordable or Free Summer Family Vacation Ideas

-- Go stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California plus, it's FREE!
+- Go stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California, and it's FREE!
 Find out best stargazing spots and tips to see nature's beautiful night backdrop.

 - Visit the Big Bear Alpine Zoo: The Big Bear Alpine Zoo is a rehabilitation facility offering injured, orphaned and imprinted wild animals a safe haven; temporarily while they heal or permanently as they are unable to survive on their own.
 Visitors are able to see a broad variety of alpine wildlife, such as bald eagles, wolves, black bears, bobcats and even an arctic fox!

-- Enjoy fresh produce and artwork: Every Tuesday from 8 am - 1:30 pm, April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy sustainably grown produce, works of art, antiques and delicious food from a selection of food carts.
+- Enjoy fresh produce and artwork: Every Tuesday from 8 am - 1:30 pm, April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy produce, works of art, antiques and other delicious food from a from a variety of artisans.
 Be sure to bring cash as most vendors do not accept credit cards.

-- View beautiful classic cars: Big Bear's popular Antique Car Club Fun Run on August 11-13, 2016 and is free to the public.
+- View beautiful classic cars: Big Bear's popular Antique Car Club Fun Run is free to the public.
 The Fun Run features 500+ cars - roadsters, classics, antiques and hot rods, lining the streets of Big Bear Village.
 See our Annual Events to search this and other events.